ipab-slmc/exotica/exotica/doc/Quickstart.rst

 Where goal values are set to arbitrary coordinates.

 The task map named `Position` is set in the XML setup file for this example.
-We look at specifying this [here-add link](add link).
+We look more at task maps in the task maps tutorial.

 Interpreting Output
 ~~~~~~~~~~~~~~~~~~~